yogso/music-generation/README.md

 Note: The generated songs will be automatically downloaded to the computer from where the colab is executed.
-In case the browser asks, it is necessary to accept the permissions for the site to download multiple files
+In case the browser asks, it is necessary to accept the permissions for the web site to download multiple files